pascalestomp/vision-api-art-catalogue-extraction/paddle.README.md

 ## 📂 How to Use

-1. Add your PDF file (e.g., `catalogue.pdf`) to the project directory.
+1. Add your PDF file to the project directory.
 2. In your script, replace the `name.pdf` with the name of your file.
 3. Run the script: